 Marin Pastar is a registered architect and innovation and technology expert.
 He began his career 20 years ago as a technical production architect and project manager.
 He is a strong advocate for owners, striving to eliminate the costly duplication of efforts in project execution, and move closer to the ideal built environment consisting of true buildable design followed by an IoT-enabled digital twin deliverable.
 At Jacobs, Marin focuses on leveraging his industry experience to help project teams discern project technology and innovation constraints and opportunities.
 He is passionate about developing the most suitable project execution strategy that leverages advanced virtual design and construction (VDC) tools and workflows in innovative ways to help streamline delivery and achieve a digital handover of the built environment.
 He focuses his leadership and advocacy toward enhancing the built environment and raising awareness for what is possible as we challenge today and reinvent tomorrow.

 Senior Director & General Manager

 As the senior director and general manager of Autodesk Tandem, Bob Bray is leading Autodesk’s newest business initiative to transform the built asset life cycle with digital twin technology and solutions.
 Bray has significant experience developing new products and markets, managing distributed development teams, running successful open-source projects, and evangelizing products and technology.
 He is well versed in cloud computing, big data and web-based application development technologies, with a demonstrated ability to bridge technical and business strategy.
 In his 20+ years at Autodesk, Bray has held a number of key leadership roles in AEC product management, engineering management, software architecture and software development.
-He led the development and launch of several critical new products including BIM360 Design and Autodesk InfraWorks.
+He led the development and launch of several critical products including Autodesk® BIM 360 Design and Autodesk InfraWorks.
 Bray holds a bachelor’s degree in computer science from the University of Missouri.